The AI Services Wave: Lessons from Palantir in The New Age of AI

 With the arrival of LLMs, mere “services firms” have become much more exciting businesses.
 At 8VC we’re seeing extraordinary results from integrating AI with best-in-class operations to transform the economics and scalability of B2B service industries.
 AI can automate messy, language-based human workflows, and is often even better than humans at catching mistakes or dealing with edge cases.
 This is not true universally - there are still lots of places where human judgment or creativity is important (try asking ChatGPT to suggest team-building exercises).
 And so a hybrid business model often ends up the best way to solve the real problem the end customer has, while letting you capture more of the value you create in the process.

 Software might have eaten the world in the last decade, but it left plenty of legacy services industries on the plate.
 We estimate that the American services sector spends $5T on wages in AI-exposed job functions every year.
-In many of these industries, total factor productivity has gone down even as IT spend has grown.
+In many of these industries, total factor productivity has gone down over the last two decades, even as IT spend has grown.
 It’s not uncommon to find incumbents with largely paper-based or on-premise systems of record.
 When SaaS has been adopted, it is typically for non-core parts of the business and rarely used to its potential.
 We see an opportunity not just to sell more software to these businesses, but to compete directly.
 Over the last few years 8VC has invested in full-stack challengers in healthcare billing (Candid); freight audit and pay (Loop); insurance third party administration (Reserv); and lead generation (Landbase).
 We founded the tech-enabled architecture firm Pantheon out of 8VC Build, and many more to be announced.

 These startups have a similar offering to incumbent competitors, but use AI and a vertically-integrated technology stack to drive much higher margins and deliver unrecognizably better service (faster / cheaper / 24-7).
-Breaking down the workflows performed in each of these professions, we estimate that there are over a trillion dollars in support, back office, operations and sales wages that companies could recapture as profit by improving margins with automation, doubling or tripling productivity.
+Breaking down the workflows performed in each of these professions, we estimate that there are over a trillion dollars in support, back office, operations and sales wages that companies could recapture as profit today by improving margins with automation–doubling or tripling productivity.
 Billing workflows, accounting, recruiting, legal, insurance, and many more are prime candidates for such disruption.
 We also see big opportunities in less obvious industries, like higher education – where Campus is providing higher-quality community college at higher margins.
 These businesses are also more scalable than incumbents, and can grow efficiently with a mix of organic and inorganic strategies.

 What exactly is an “AI Services” company?

 A lot of the recent AI discourse has focused on the concept of “services-as-software” and rightfully so – some of the fastest growing startups in the world right now (including 8VC companies like Fieldguide) are taking advantage of software’s newfound ability to go after labor spend as part of the value prop, instead of just serving as an enabler.
 When model performance alone is not quite sufficient for the task, these are often sold as “Copilots” that proactively guide end users to superior results.
 A prime example is Numeric’s Technical Accounting AI, which lets in-house accountants skip to the first draft of memos, reports, and other products.
-In some cases, existing workflows can be largely replicated by “Agents”, allowing process owners to focus on higher-order priorities – like Tezi, which helps in-house recruiters elevate the candidate experience and scale without new headcount.
+In some cases, existing workflows can be largely replicated by agents, allowing process owners to focus on higher-order priorities – like Tezi, which helps in-house recruiters elevate the candidate experience and scale without new headcount.

 There are plenty of industries where approaches like this can work if you build a great product and capture market share quickly.
 It does come with two big risks.
 First, because anyone can leverage the models, your product is typically quickly under threat from competitors — including incumbent SaaS winners your potential customers are already using.
 Second, you’re at risk from the foundation models themselves, which can make parts of your product redundant with emerging capabilities natively encoded into the next generation of models.